DanielBooneRegionalLibrary/digital-signage/readme.txt

 1----------------

+*Note: The settings to automatically log into Ubuntu are well documented on the web.
+It is typically done through the GUI.

 # This assumes that you have a new Pi and are booting for the first time.
 Boot Raspberry Pi.
 On the raspi-config screen, choose "boot_behavior".